cagov/design-system/components/pagination/readme.md

 ## When and how to use it

-You should implement the component wherever a long list of content could benefit from paged navigation.
+Use the component wherever a long list of content could benefit from paged navigation.
 If you have more than 10 items, use pagination.

-Use pagination with:
+Pagination works well with:

 - A list of announcements or press releases
 - Search results